open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 Each time you activate one of your Ships you must always spend at least 1 Command Point on a Move action, though you may still choose when to perform this action.
 When you perform this action you must also move the maximum distance allowed in a straight line directly forward.

-- When spending 1 Command Point on a Move action you may make 1 pivot up to 45 degrees at any point during your movement.
+- **Normal Move**: When spending 1 Command Point on a Move action you may make 1 pivot up to 45 degrees at any point during your movement.
-- When you spend 2 Command Points you may either move double your Movement distance, making 1 pivot up to 45 degrees, or move your normal Movement distance and make 2 pivots up to 45 degrees.
+- **Full Move**: When you spend 2 Command Points you may either move double your Movement distance, making 1 pivot up to 45 degrees, or move your normal Movement distance and make 2 pivots up to 45 degrees.
-- Alternatively, when you spend 2 Command Points, you may move your normal Movement distance and make a pivot of exactly 180 degrees.
+- **Turn Around**: Alternatively, when you spend 2 Command Points, you may move your normal Movement distance and make a pivot of exactly 180 degrees.

 ## Moving over Bases